4 Ways Your Genes Affect Breast Cancer Care

-With 230,000-plus new cases of breast cancer per year in the United States, there is a good chance someone in your family has been affected by this disease.
+With breast cancer being the most common cancer in American women besides skin cancer, there’s a good chance either you or someone in your family or close circle has been affected by this disease.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 As we learn more about the genetics involved, we know more about the role of family history — and how to diagnose and treat patients based on their specific needs.
-Below, breast surgeon Michael Cowher, MD, of Cleveland Clinic’s Breast Center, and I answer common questions about the genetics of breast cancer.
+Researcher Charis Eng, MD, PhD, explains four ways your genetics can affect your breast cancer care.

-Dr. Cowher: Understanding the genetic factors for risk of breast cancer has moved family history to the forefront of the conversations surgeons have with breast cancer patients.
-It is important to identify patients at risk for hereditary breast cancer syndromes and promptly refer them for genetic counseling.
+Understanding the genetic factors for risk of breast cancer has moved family history to the forefront of the conversations surgeons have with breast cancer patients.
+If your doctor finds that you’re at risk for hereditary breast cancer syndromes, they will refer you for genetic counseling.

-Dr. Cowher: Frequently, genetic counseling is done immediately after an initial surgical consultation.
+Frequently, genetic counseling is done immediately after an initial surgical consultation.
 Surgical plans — such as whether to undergo breast conservation (lumpectomy) or have a bilateral mastectomy — may hinge on genetic testing results.
-It is important to identify these high-risk patients early so we do not delay their care.

-Dr. Cowher: If a patient has one of these rarer genetic syndromes, I usually have a direct conversation with the geneticist to discuss an individualized treatment plan.
+If you have one of these rarer genetic syndromes, your doctor will have a conversation with the geneticist to discuss an individualized treatment plan for you.

 “Patients usually want to know their options and the risks with each option,” says Dr. Eng.
 “They also want to know the risks their family members may or may not have given this diagnosis.”